azuresphere7/vite-react-troubleshooting/README.md

 }
 ```

 This configuration tells Vercel to rewrite any incoming request path (`/.*`) to serve the `index.html` file.
-Your React app will handle the routing based on the URL within the `index.html`.
+This React app will handle the routing based on the URL within the `index.html`.

 ### Benefits

 - Prevents 404 errors on route refresh.
-- Improves user experience by ensuring seamless navigation within your SPA.
+- Improves user experience by ensuring secure navigation within our SPA.

 ### Additional Notes

-- While Vercel handles routing by default, this configuration explicitly defines the behavior, making your deployment more robust.
+- While Vercel handles routing by default, this configuration explicitly defines the behavior, making our deployment more robust.
-- Remember to commit the `vercel.json` file to your version control system for future deployments.
+- Remember to commit the `vercel.json` file to our version control system for future deployments.

 ### Resources